gabalita/PyBer_Analysis/README.md

 ## Results:

-**Figure 1.** Urban cities have a much larger supploy of drivers and a higher demand for rides compared to suburban and rural cities.
+**Figure 1.** Urban cities have a much larger supply of drivers and a higher demand for rides compared to suburban and rural cities.
 As a result, the average fare per ride and average fare per driver is significantly lower in urban areas.
 <p align="center">
 <img width="600" alt="Screen Shot 2021-07-23 at 4 13 30 PM" src="https://user-images.githubusercontent.com/10199828/126836372-dbacf901-84ed-46f9-a18a-24259bf07c6e.png">
 </p>